-Ms. Hennessey directed the Sacramento Children’s Chorus their joint production in Brundibar Sacramento Opera and and continues to actively support music education through lectures and Master Classes in the communities in which she works, as well as nurturing a thriving private vocal studio in Northern CA.
+Ms. Hennessey directed the Sacramento Children’s Chorus their joint production in Brundibar with Sacramento Opera, is currently an artistic advisor to the board and mentor to the artistic staff.
+Ms. Hennessey continues to actively support music education through lectures, workshops and Master Classes in the communities in which she works, as well as nurturing a thriving private vocal studio.